nsat/space-services-user-guide/tutorials/rf_transmit/Readme.md

 ## Prerequisites

-All tutorials require the steps outlined in the [Getting Started Guide](GettingStarted.md#execution-environment-setup).
+All tutorials require the steps outlined in the [Getting Started Guide](../../GettingStarted.md).

 ## Overview

 The tutorial comes with 2 scripts:

-1. [`rf_transmit_demo`⤴](https://github.com/nsat/space-services-user-guide/blob/main/tutorials/rf_transmit/rf_transmit_demo) - runs in-orbit on the SDR to demonstrate `rfcollect` running
+1. [`rf_transmit_demo`⤴](https://github.com/nsat/space-services-user-guide/blob/main/tutorials/rf_transmit/rf_transmit_demo) - runs in-orbit on the SDR to demonstrate `rftransmit` running
 1. [`deploy`⤴](https://github.com/nsat/space-services-user-guide/blob/main/tutorials/rf_transmit/deploy) - run by the user on the ground to upload `rf_transmit_demo` and schedule it to execute in a `PAYLOAD_SDR` window

 ## In-Orbit Script

-A script has been created to run on the `SDR` Linux payload called `rf_transmit_demo`.
+A script has been created to run on the `SDR` Linux payload called [`rf_transmit_demo`⤴](https://github.com/nsat/space-services-user-guide/blob/main/tutorials/rf_transmit/rf_transmit_demo).
 The script will generate an IQ file using the `iqgenerator` utility, then transmit it with the `rftransmit` utility.

 Mark it executable and test it.
 An error message is expected as the utilities are not available on the ground.